metamorph-inc/testbenchexecutor/README.md

-`python -m pip install --index-url https://pypi.metamorphsoftware.com/ testbenchexecutor`
+`python -m pip install --extra-index-url https://pypi.metamorphsoftware.com/ testbenchexecutor`

+You may need to use `sudo`.